 Why should companies build Openly Operated products?
-While transparency brings numerous benefits to the end user, there are also many advantages to being Openly Operated for companies of all sizes, whether they serve customers (B2C) or businesses (B2B).
-We describe the advantages and long term vision below.
+While transparency brings numerous benefits to the end user, there are also many advantages to being Openly Operated for companies of all sizes, whether they serve consumers or businesses.

 Users and companies today do not trust apps and services — not even the ones they've been using for years.
 In every product category, customers are desperate for something they can trust and see proof of that trust.
 This is true not only in the consumer space, but also true in the B2B space, where sometimes makes sense for businesses to pay a significantly greater amount for a product that has meaningful assurances of privacy and protection.